georgringer/news/Documentation/NewsVersatileNewsSystem/Tutorial/ChangingEditingTemplates/Index.rst

 Partials
 ~~~~~~~~

-Partials are usied within templates to be able to reuse code snippets.
+Partials are used within templates to be able to reuse code snippets.
 If you open the template News/List.html you will see the partial ::

    <f:render partial="List/Item" arguments="{newsItem: newsItem, settings:settings, className:className, view:'list'}"/>